-This is definitely the most beautiful lake in the area and its shoreline is bordered with tall pine trees.
-Its a paradise for folks who love to spend their time outdoor.
+This is definitely the most beautiful lake in the area and its shoreline is bordered by tall pine trees.
+It’s a paradise for folks who love to spend their time outdoors.

-The available fishing guide can bring you to the right spots for you to defy your record and reel in catfish, largemouth bass, and other variety of fish.
+The available fishing guide can bring you to the right spots for you to defy your record and reel in catfish, largemouth bass, and other varieties of fish.

-Channel Catfish is the easy second abundant sportfish found in the lake and they offer anglers an easy catch.
-Bluegill here grows to big sizes and there are anglers who have displayed almost twelve inch bluegills.
+Channel Catfish is the second most abundant sportfish found in the lake and they offer anglers an easy catch.
+Bluegill here grows to big sizes and there are anglers who have displayed almost twelve-inch bluegills.
 White and black crappie also are available in plenty.
 Early spring and fall are excellent seasons for catching crappies.

-Hybrid striped bass was introduced in 1995 and now the anglers cannot resist themselves from catching these heavyweight fighters.
+Hybrid striped bass was introduced in 1995 and now the anglers cannot resist catching these heavyweight fighters.

 On Lake Conroe, fishing competitions of various sizes are popular throughout the year.
 The Big Bass Tournament, which takes place every year on the first weekend in March, is one of the most popular fishing contests.

 While fishing anglers should know that open water lies in the lower two-thirds of the reservoir whereas the top layer is still spread with standing timber in the upper reaches.